gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 Osbert de Herlotera, William de Bendenges, and Adam de Yarmouth, two of whom returned with Raymond, who was recalled to England, and the other two remained with the earl.

-## Chapter XII: Relief of the royal garrison in Limerick.
+## Chapter XII: Relief of the royal garrison in Limerick

 Raymond having made all preparations for his departure, while he was only waiting for a favourable wind, messengers arrived from the garrison in Limerick with the intelligence that Duvenald prince of